 Burnley's early history can be celebrated by a visit to Towneley Art Gallery and Museum, which is open free of charge every day except Saturday.

 The oldest part of Towneley Hall dates from the mid 14th century and there are two sweeping spiral staircases.
-The central block of the house and the north east wing were completed by the middle of the 15th century.
+The central block of the house and the north east wing were completed by the middle of

 The house was built in a period of some conflict and this explains why the original walls are six feet thick.